Opportunity: down the drain?

-Right now we’re being asked to say what we’d like the new Stebbings Valley development to look like.
+Right now we’re being asked to say what we’d want the new Stebbings Valley development to look like.

-New shiny greenfields residential development in Wellington region is being done pretty old-school, TBH, which is costing us.
+New shiny greenfields residential development in the Wellington region is actually being done pretty old-school, TBH, which is costing us.

 Getting it right(er) at the start is a great investment because retrofitting urban areas to be better is filthy expensive: you pay to undo the bad stuff you paid to build in the first place, you disrupt established people and habits, and you pay again to build better stuff.